Anna Jaques Hospital came close to closing its doors. Now it’s looking at a surplus.

 The first step for Doolan was reviewing the hospital’s GPO affiliation.
 He sought bids from Novation, Amerinet and Yankee Alliance (a local shared-services organization that is a member of Premier).
 After conducting a line-item comparison, Doolan settled on Yankee Alliance.
 “Yankee is local, and it offers a lot of representation, which we felt would help us get a lot of things done.”

 The next step was reviewing every contract in the hospital.
 “I knew the only thing I would be doing for the first few months would be reading agreements,” says Doolan.
 What he found was fairly predictable.
 “The department managers were negotiating their own contracts with manufacturers.
-But their expertise is in being the director of lab or radiology, not negotiating how much a [product or piece of equipment] should cost.”
-Doolan began replacing as many agreements as possible with those negotiated by Yankee and Premier.
+But their expertise is in being the director of lab or radiology, not negotiating how much a

 “The first things we addressed were the seamless products, for example, gauze sponges, needles and syringes and pharmaceuticals,” says Doolan.
 In those cases where Yankee had agreements with the same suppliers as those already represented at Anna Jaques, he simply made the transition and paid the new – and lower – price.
 “There was no pain, no education needed, because we were simply cutting our costs, not changing products.”